-Optimal orientation of solar panel – angle calculations
+Optimal orientation of solar panels – angle calculations

 Solar panels are an increasingly popular choice for clean, renewable energy.
 However, many homeowners may not know that there is an optimal angle at which solar panels should be installed to maximize their efficiency.
 The angle of a solar panel affects how much sunlight it receives and thus how much electricity it generates.
 In this article, we will discuss the requirements for installing solar panels at different angles and explore the best orientation for maximum efficiency.